pandorabots/talk.js/README.md

 > **NOTE:** this repository is no longer being maintained.
-For an example of how to talk to the Pandorabots Talk API from the browser, please see (this gist)[https://gist.github.com/djfdev/150192b3c3934516f4cc].
+For an example of how to talk to the Pandorabots Talk API from the browser, please see [this gist](https://gist.github.com/djfdev/150192b3c3934516f4cc).